Work with your hands, build community, and have fun!

 One thing that we hope will set us apart, is that we want to focus on providing opportunities based on instructors from the Twin Ports and surrounding communities.
 Having local instructors provides an opportunity for you, as a student, to be able to meet and support local craftspeople.
 This keeps more money in our area, but also supports the hard work and creativity of our neighbors.

 The Duluth Folk School was created by Bryan French and Tim Bates to fill a need in the Duluth Community to help people learn how to make things!
 They are passionate about building community and educating!
 It is our hope that the social community of the Twin Ports area strengthens through making things.
 Programming is being created for all ages and all abilities.
-Keep checking our classes to fin
+Keep checking our classes to find something that fits your interest!

 Bryan French is the Director and Co-Founder of the Duluth Folk School.
-Bryan has long wished that the great folk school programming that exists elsewhere in the state were available here in our community.
+Bryan has long wished that the great folk school programming that exists elsewhere in the state were available here in our community, and is delighted to be part of the team helping to make it happen.
 He brings a diverse skill set to the table, from sustainability in higher education, to musical theater, to human resources management.
 Bryan has been a professional photographer, an adventure guide and a naturalist.

 Tim Bates is Co-Founder of the Duluth Folk School, and has been contemplating this school for over 10 years and is finally jumping in.
 He has worked in the field of outdoor education for over 25 years (and will continue to do so) with UMD’s Recreational Sports Outdoor Program.
 If he isn’t helping people get outdoors, he is in his wood shop creating, or he’s outside building something.
 His current passion is repurposing and reusing materials.
 Tim lives on the edge of Hartley Park with his wife Julie, who is a hand-crafter with paper and fabric materials.